Douglas Schneider

 Biography

-In its integration of representation and abstract expressionism, Schneider’s work recalls pioneering artists from James Rosenquist to Gerhard Richter.
-Like the post-Pop artists David Salle and Lari Pittman, he fearlessly blends styles, periods, influences and inspirations.
-His work is included in the collection of the San Francisco Museum of Modern Art, the Fisher Collection, the Anderson Collection and others, and has been exhibited internationally.
-Educated at the California College of Arts and Art Center, Pasadena, he lives and works in Oakland.
+Schneider’s work is included in the collection of the San Francisco Museum of Modern Art and has been exhibited nationally.
+Educated at the California College of Arts and at Art Center, Pasadena, Schneider lives and works in Los Angeles.

 Education